tshuford/tls-java-porfolio/tls-java-portfolio/README.txt

 This Eclipse project was built and run using Java 1.8.0_131.
-To build project, select Poject->Build Project.
+To build project, select Project->Build Project.
-You might also need to do a clean on the project before building.

 The project contains the following runnable code: